Why Is Indoor Air Quality Important?

 - Unmaintained heating and air conditioning systems accumulate dust and circulate poor air quality

-- Dampness due to floods, leaks or high humidity – creates mold and bacteria
+- Dampness due to floods, leaks, or high humidity – creates mold and bacteria

 - Occupant activities – cleaning, personal care, construction, smoking